gaehlerm/SoftwareEngineering/README.md

 ### Example

-Let's write a program that converts arabic numbers (the once we use) into roman numbers.
+Let's write a program that converts Arabic numbers (the once we use) into roman numbers.
 Let's write a first test case.

 ```py
 # inside test_roman_numbers.py